stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 that all I had just heard was merely a chain of events which the over-imaginative people of Daalbergen had happened to link with their ill-luck.
 I felt no sense of fear or horror whatever.

-  Seeing that I was determined to reach my uncle&rsquo;s house before nightfall, Haines ushered me out of his office and reluctantly gave me the few required directions, pleading from time to time that I change my mind.
+  Seeing that I was determined to reach my uncle's house before nightfall, Haines ushered me out of his office and reluctantly gave me the few required directions, pleading from time to time that I change my mind.
 He shook my hand when I left, as though he never expected to see me again.

-  &ldquo;Take keer that old devil, Foster, don&rsquo;t git ye!&rdquo; he warned, again and again. &ldquo;I wouldn&rsquo;t go near him after dark fer love n&rsquo;r money.
-No siree!&rdquo;
-He re-entered his store, solemnly shaking his head, while I set out along a road leading to the outskirts of the town.
+   "Take keer that old devil, Foster, don't git ye! " he warned, again and again.
+"I wouldn't go near him after dark fer love n'r money.
+No siree! " He re-entered his store, solemnly shaking his head, while I set out along a road leading to the outskirts of the town.